-HARA will be returning to flight on October 13th, 2018!
-The new fields are located about 35 minutes east of Huntsville, around the Woodville, Alabama area.
-Currently, the schedule will fall close to the second weekend of the month, but may need to flex a little depending on weather.
+HARA’s new flying season starts October 12!
+The fields are located about 35 minutes east of Huntsville, around the Woodville, Alabama area.
 We have a choice of 3 fields, and will announce which one we will be using on this web site and on the HARA Facebook page before each monthly launch.

 We’ve scheduled the flights this way to avoid conflicts with the flight schedules of the surrounding clubs (BRB, PMW, SeARS), and our vendor, Chris’ Rocket Supplies.
 Also, please note that there will be a launch fee of $5 for non-HARA participants (spectating is free).